 - Keep portion sizes small.
 A good serving size for a child would be 1/2 a bagel, 1 oz (30 g) of meat, or 1/4 cup (50 ml) of fruit or vegetable pieces.
 Refill the plate if your child asks for more, but don't be alarmed if the plate isn’t clean.

-- Make every calorie count.
-Some foods with lots of nutrients to serve are peanut butter, cheese, chicken, eggs and yogurt.
+- Make every bite count.
+Children have small stomachs that fill quickly, so aim to serve foods with lots of nutrients often.
+Some examples are peanut/nut butter, cheese, chicken, eggs, and yogurt.

-- Serve one meal for everybody (don’t make everyone something different) with at least one food at each meal that your child enjoys.
-Aim to include foods from all four food groups.
+- Avoid being a short-order cook!
+Serve one meal for everybody, with at least one food at each meal that your child enjoys.
+Aim to include foods from all food groups.

 - Give your child a small amount of a new food on their plate to taste.
 They don't have to eat it but it allows them to try the new food.
 (Research shows that it takes many introductions of a new food for children to learn to like it.
 Encourage your child to try the new food but don’t push they will try when they are comfortable and if we don’t apply too much pressure)

 - Make family mealtimes pleasant: turn off screens and take time to talk with each other instead of rushing through a meal.

 - Have some quiet time before it's time to eat.
 Your child needs to be calm, well-rested and hungry to eat well.

 Cooking with Kids